renatocaliari/contornos/docs/en/contornos.md

 | responsibilities | * _all overall responsibilities of contorno participants_.<br/>* _all responsibilities of the contorno itself_ that are not delegated to inner contornos.<br/>* bring information from the outer contorno to all contorno participants.<br/>* take action on contornos without participants: invite people to join them or remove the contorno, with integrative decision.<br/>* act on [boosters](contornos#boosters) without progress in its contorno.<br/>* propose contorno strategy, needing integrative decision.<br/>* propose contorno process, needing integrative decision.<br/>* propose people to support the contorno.<br/>* share indicators with the external contorno, in the frequency suggested by the external contorno .<br/>* share about the progress of projects with the external contorno, as often as suggested by the external contorno, stating how this connects to the strategy and purpose of the external contorno.| * _all contorno participant general responsibilities_.<br/>* _all contorno own responsibilities_ that are not delegated to internal contornos. |

 ## Allocation of people in contornos
 To be able to be allocated in any way, a person must be a partner of the organization, whatever the form: hired collaborator, partner or other agreed form.
-And to become a partner, it is expected that there is some contorno with this responsibility, such as the [Partnership Maintenance special contorno](apps#contorno-manuten%C3%A7%C3%A3o-de-partnership).
+And to become a partner, it is expected that there is some contorno with this responsibility, such as the [Partnership Maintenance](apps#partnership-maintainance).

 After becoming a partner, people can be dynamically allocated to contornos over time.